SarahNegugogorUSDS/Notes/Language-evaluation.md

 - Have language assessment be a separate part of the interview structure, not assessing subject-matter skills
 - Be clear that language skills are added value; still need to meet basic requirements
 - When bilingual skills are salient, divisions between COPs become less important
-- Should we set a goal of how many people we need to bring in?
+- Have we set a goal of how many bilingual people we need to bring in?
-- Look at data to identify need - how many projects have needed bilingual skills?
+- What data have we used to identify need - how many projects have needed bilingual skills?